seanhinkley81/AD5X-Exhaust-Fan-Mod/ReadMe.md

 **AD5X Exhaust Fan Mod with Moonraker HTTP Control for Zmod**

 The AD5X has the same frame as the Adventurer Pro and can support a fan.
-However, the motherboard is missing the headers.
-Not wanting to solder a connector onto my new printer, I came up with a less invasive alternative.
+However, the motherboard is missing the headers and mosfets.
+Not wanting to solder a connector and components onto my new printer, I came up with a less invasive alternative as a proof of concept

 I'm using a Moonraker HTTP power API with an ESP-01 and a relay hat to turn the fan on and off.
 The main limitation is the inability to control the fan speed; it is 0% or 100%.